Sub-keV dark matter can strongly ionize molecular clouds

 Here, $\langle \sigma v\rangle$ and $\Gamma$ are the DM thermally averaged annihilation cross section and the DM decay rate, respectively.
 The DM energy density at the position $\textbf{x}$ is $\rho_\chi({\bf x})$ and $dN/dE$ is the $\gamma$-ray yield per DM interaction, that is a Dirac delta peaking at m$_{\chi}$, in the case of annihilation, or at m$_{\chi}$/2 in the case of decay.

-In Fig.~\ref{fig:Cross_sections_Q} we show the quantity J$_{\chi} \sigma_{H_2}$ for several DM masses in a local MC like {\it L1551}.
-As expected, the lower the DM mass, the higher is J$_{\chi} \sigma_{H_2}$ and, thus, the ionization rate.
-This behavior is due to the higher DM number density and the higher photoionization cross sections, which peaks around $20$~eV~\cite{2001ApJ...559.1194Y}.
-This can be also seen from Fig.~\ref{fig:Ioniz}, where we show the H$_2$ ionization rate caused by annihilating (dot-dashed line) and decaying (solid lines) DM in a local MC.
-The purple dashed line shows the level of ionization observed for {\it L1551}.
-In this work we will constrain the annihilation rate into photons defined as $\langle \sigma v \rangle_{\gamma } = \text{BR}_{\gamma } \times \left< \sigma v \right>_{\rm ann}$, where $\left< \sigma v \right>_{\rm ann}$ is the total DM annihilation rate and $\text{BR}_{\gamma }$ is the branching ratio for photons in the final state.
-Similarly, we will always refer to DM decay into photons.

-For the local cloud {\it L1551}, we set the DM density to be the local DM density, which is $\rho_{\chi}^{\odot} \sim 0.4$~GeV/cm$^3$~\cite{Benito:2020lgu} at the Earth position $\sim 8.277$~kpc from the Galactic center~\cite{Evans:2018bqy}.
+For the local cloud {\it L1551}, we set the DM density to be the local DM density, which is $\rho_{\chi}^{\odot} \sim 0.4$~GeV/cm$^3$~\cite{Benito:2020lgu} at the Earth position $\sim 8.277$~kpc from the GC~\cite{Evans:2018bqy}.
 We stress that this makes our estimation independent on the DM density profile, which is one of the main uncertainties in DM indirect searches.
-In fact, given that the considered cloud is located in the Solar System neighborhood, this assumption leads to a quite conservative result.
 For the case of the {\it DRAGON} cloud, which corresponds to our fiducial constraint, we assume the NFW profile~\cite{Navarro:1995iw}, as it is the most usual assumption used for DM searches.
-Considering constraints on the DM lifetime $\tau$, using the NFW profile leads to a factor $\sim4$ stronger bound than assuming the local DM density at the cloud position, while for annihilation ($\langle\sigma v\rangle$) the difference is close to a factor $10$.
-We stress that cuspier DM profiles, like the ones favored by the GC excess~\cite{Fermi-LAT:2017opo}, are commonly used as optimistic scenarios, but we will not consider them.
 We also adopt a NFW profile for our optimistic forecast with {\it G1.4-1.8+87}.
-We also note that the local DM density value that we have taken is in the lower bound given in Ref.~\cite{Benito:2020lgu}, where the estimated local DM density is $0.4-0.7$~GeV/cm$^3$ at 2$\sigma$ level.
+We note that the local DM density value that we have taken is in the lower bound given in Ref.~\cite{Benito:2020lgu}, where the estimated local DM density is $0.4-0.7$~GeV/cm$^3$ at 2$\sigma$ level.